 Check out my Patreon campaign!
-Five bucks a month for full access and there are many other options.
-It's ad-free and you can cancel if it sucks :-)
+Five bucks a month for full access and you can cancel if it sucks :-)

 If you want the benefits of ‘shrooms but don’t like eating them, Real Mushrooms makes great extracts.
 10% off with coupon code LAGAKOS.
 I recommend Lion’s Mane for the brain and Reishi for everything else.